Derby delle Due Sicilie

 The Derby delle Due Sicilie ("Derby of the Two Sicilies") is an Italian Serie A derby between the Napoli and Palermo football clubs.

 It represents the football challenge between the two historical capitals of the Two Sicilies.

+The first match was played in 1928.
+In that year, Giuseppe Pirandello, defender and ex-skipper of Palermo, died while he was under contract with Napoli.
+The Palermitan newspaper L’Ora organized a friendly competition, the Coppa Pirandello, in memory of the player.
+Napoli won the match, although the score is unknown.